-There are three changes in the back line which sees the return of Paddy Jackson and Luke Marshall at fly half and first centre while Andrew Boyle will start on the left wing.
+There are three changes in the back line which sees the return of Patrick Jackson and Luke Marshall at fly half and first centre while Andrew Boyle will start on the left wing.

 Speaking from the team base Mike Ruddock said:

 Following two very physical battles we have turned our attention to a Scotland team that is much improved from the 6 Nations.

 They played very well against England and play a very expansive off loading game.
 We will have to be at our best to beat them and that is our goal.